null

 If you have cable TV, coax cables carry video and data from the cable company to your TV.
 They’re also used to connect your television or digital converter box to a personal antenna.

 Cellular signal boosters use an outdoor antenna, an amplifier, and an indoor antenna to boost cellular signal and deliver it even stronger inside your home, office, or vehicle.
 Coaxial cables are used to connect the three components.
-They help bypasses signal blocking material.
+They help bypass signal-blocking material.

 Wilson Amplifiers is the leading provider of these devices.
 Check out our guide on how a signal booster works for more information.